Investing in Your LMS

 English language learners or ELLs have continued to increase for decades in the United States.
 According to the National Education Association, an estimated 25 percent of public school students will be ELLs by the year 2025.
-This increases the need for a multi-language supported LMS for students and teachers as well to be properly trained to instruct those who speak more than one language.
+Therefore, this increases the need for a multi-language supported LMS for students and teachers.
+Additionally, proper training to instruct those who speak more than one language.

 When it comes to LMS features that maximize your ROI, implementing an eCommerce solution should always be a top priority.
-Monetizing your learning management system can create an additional stream of revenue for your company or educational institution.
-It should be noted that in order for your LMS to offer eCommerce capabilities, you will need to install an add-on feature that can handle the selling functionality.
+Moreover, monetizing your learning management system can create an additional stream of revenue for your company or educational institution.
+Also, it should be noted that in order for your LMS to offer eCommerce capabilities, you will need to install an add-on feature that can handle the selling functionality.

 Some routes you can take to leverage your LMS’s eCommerce platform: